Who is this article for?

 - Sign in to the administration console.

-- Under Cloud Source, select Microsoft OneDrive for Business.
+- From Data Source, select Microsoft OneDrive for Business under Cloud Services.

 - Enter a display name.
 This name must be unique.